 Think thinner, sleeker, smaller for this category.
 Whether you need something for your nightstand or the glove box, size matters.
 But small doesn’t have to mean boring.

 For quick notes and ideas on the go, the Kunisawa Find Slim Note is a lightweight and portable option.

 Just slightly smaller, the Small Rhodia Webnote comes with a ribbon finder, elastic band closure, inner expandable pocket, and lined or dotted pages.
 These features are great when you need to stick a small notebook in your purse or car and can’t risk the pages getting caught or loose.

 Lastly, if you’re looking for something with an adhesive backing, look no further than the Kunisawa Find Sticky Memo Pad.
 Great next to the phone, in the kitchen or common areas, write a note and stick it using this beautiful notepad.

 If you don’t need a notebook that’s strictly pen and paper, and want a way to digitally store and search your old notes, consider a digital notebook like the Rocketbook.
 Using a special pen, you can write in the Everlast notebook, scan and send your notes through the Rocketbook app to your cloud services, then erase with a moist towel.
 Moleskine Smart Writing Set offers similar capabilities, but digitizes the text in real time.
 Pretty cool!

 Lots of options out there…though you should care about function and find notebooks that match your needs, sometimes the prettiest things bring more joy and simple pleasure.
-Beautifully covered notebooks that make you want to write is a good thing too, so whether its flowers, jungle scenery, elegant birds, or one with a design open to interpretation, enjoy your note taking!
+Beautifully covered notebooks that make you want to write is a good thing too, whether its flowers, jungle scenery, or elegant birds.
+Enjoy your note taking!